 Israel claims that humanitarian aid is being let into Gaza and has accused Hamas of exploiting civilian suffering, including by stealing food distributions to sell them at inflated prices or shooting at people waiting for aid.

-However, Israel's military has not been able to find any evidence that Hamas routinely steals aid from the UN and other international organizations, according to several sources for The New York Times.
+However, Israel's military has not been able to find any evidence that Hamas routinely does so, according to several sources for The New York Times.
 This confirms earlier reports from the US aid agency USAID, with the same conclusion.